 When the wheat used to make your flour was in the field, various strains of yeast and bacteria collected on the surface of its grains.
 These made their way into the flour through the milling process.
 While dormant, they are still present.
 When we hydrate the flour to start a sourdough culture, these yeast cells wake up and begin feeding on the available nutrients.

 It's that simple, but it can get quite complicated, especially if you're new to this.
 In this post, I’ll share everything I know about making a sourdough starter!
-Don't forget to check what’s essential to make wild yeast, and how to solve any sourdough problems you might encounter.
+Don't forget to check what’s essential to make wild yeast, and how to know if your starter is dead.

-To make it easy, I'm breaking it down day by day for you, with photos, feeding suggestions, and what you should expect.
+To make the start of this journey easy, I'm breaking it down day by day for you, with photos, feeding suggestions, and what you should expect.

 Let's start our sourdough culture!